CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 This approach could be the most effective way for storing and reusing the data, if you know that you will need to access individual images randomly.

-As another extreme option, your could use `a-put` and collect all data into one archive object.
+As another extreme option, we could use `a-put` and collect all data into one archive object.
 In order to do that, you must add the option _--skip-filelist_ to the `a-put` command.
 By default, `a-put` collects detailed metadata of **each** file in a _ameta_ file.
 However, if you have millions of files, collecting this information takes a long time.
 If you need to know the file names, you can use the _--simple-fileslist_ option to collect the names – but **no** other information – of the files in the metadata file.